 The Cold Crush Brothers, one of the contending crews in the basketball throwdown scene:

-Cold Crush earlier this year, in a concert to celebrate the 35th anniversary of the film:
+Cold Crush in 2013, in a concert to celebrate the 30th anniversary of the film:

 The Rock Steady Crew, also featured in the film, with a hit they had the same year:

 Lady Pink (Rosie) is still making work.
 Check her out here.

 So is Lee Quiñones (Zoro), pictured above with his wife.

 And watch the trailer for a new documentary on Jean-Michel Basquiat (1961-1988), who was part of the street art scene:

 (Geoffrey Holder as Baron Samedi in the James Bond film Live and Let Die, 1973.)

 In Wild Style, the white journalist who goes uptown to get her story listens to Blondie in her car and rocks a Debbie Harry look.
 Blondie’s 1981 hit “Rapture” syncretized various current forms of black popular music, including disco and rap.
 The video contains references to West African/Carribean religion, including Baron Samedi, the lord of the dead in Haitian voudou (and Basquiat has a cameo).
 What else is going on in this video?
 Is “Rapture” an homage to black culture, or a ripoff?

 As a gallery owner says in the 1983 documentary “Style Wars,” which treats the same topics as “Wild Style,” Blondie was a popular meme in graffiti art.

 Watch it here.